 |Texture||Provides a single albedo texture to the particle if no Material is assigned.|

-This feature enables soft intersection of particles against a scene.
+Enables soft intersection of particles against a scene.
 Even though it can cost additional fill-rate, it prevents hard-edge intersections against the scene.
 This option is only available if Blend Mode is not set to Opaque.

 This feature allows you to split particle texture coordinates into multiple tiles, and displays only one tile every time.
 This enables you to add variation or animations to a particle.